-Objective Related Conditions/Standards Minimum Content xi. the identification of area where the use of chemical herbicides for weed suppression is restricted; and xii. when the Construction Environmental Management Plan is provided for information to a Regional Council, an 'At Risk' or 'Threatened' flora and fauna discovery protocol consistent with Condition REM5.
-Construction Noise and Vibration Management Plan To set out measures for the development and implementation of the Best Practicable Option for the management and minimisation of noise and vibration effects.
-DNV1, DNV2, and DNV4 DNV3 and DNV4 The Construction Noise and Vibration Management Plan must be prepared in general accordance with the requirements of Annex E2 of NZS 6803:1999 and must include, but not be limited to: a) the construction noise and vibration limits that apply; b) a description of the construction activities, including anticipated equipment, processes and programme; c) a description of the construction noise and vibration anticipated as a result of construction activities, including tools for on-site predictions of noise and vibration; d) the hours of operation, including times and days when activities causing noise and/or vibration would occur; e) identification of PPFs and buildings that accommodation commercial activities where noise and vibration limits apply including mapped areas; f) a description of construction equipment operator training procedures and expected construction site behaviours that are to be used to minimise construction noise and vibration (including through the procurement of equipment); g) where any noise of vibration criteria is predicted, or measured, to be exceeded, a schedule setting out the mitigation measures and controls required to minimise effects as far as practicable, which will be deployed across the Project, including noise and vibration suppression devices to be used in equipment and temporary noise barriers; h) specific procedures and measures for managing noise and vibration from nighttime construction activities; j) a description of the circumstances for, and processes to, offering temporary relocation of residents in the vicinity of construction activities; j) a methodology for condition surveys of properties and structures that are predicted or measured to received vibration activities and a process to identify and respond to any such occurring; k) methods and frequency for monitoring and reporting on construction noise and vibration;
+Objective Related Conditions/Standards Minimum Content xi. when the Construction Environmental Management Plan is provided for information to a Regional Council, an 'At Risk' or 'Threatened' flora and fauna discovery protocol consistent with Condition REM5.
+Construction Noise and Vibration Management Plan To set out measures for the development and implementation of the Best Practicable Option for the management and minimisation of noise and vibration effects DNV1, DNV2 and DNV3 The Construction Noise and Vibration Management Plan must be prepared in general accordance with the requirements of Annex E2 of NZS 6803:1999 and must include, but not be limited to: a) the construction noise and vibration limits that apply; b) a description of the construction activities, including anticipated equipment, processes and programme; c) a description of the construction noise and vibration anticipated as a result of construction activities, including tools for on-site predictions of noise and vibration; d) the hours of operation, including times and days when activities causing noise and/or vibration would occur; e) identification of PPFs and buildings that accommodation commercial activities where noise and vibration limits apply including mapped areas; f) a description of construction equipment operator training procedures and expected construction site behaviours that are to be used to minimise construction noise and vibration (including through the procurement of equipment); g) where any noise of vibration criteria is predicted, or measured, to be exceeded, a schedule setting out the mitigation measures and controls required to minimise effects as far as practicable, which will be deployed across the Project, including noise and vibration suppression devices to be used in equipment and temporary noise barriers; h) specific procedures and measures for managing noise and vibration from nighttime construction activities; i) a description of the circumstances for, and processes to, offering temporary relocation of residents in the vicinity of construction activities; j) a methodology for condition surveys of properties and structures that may be subject to actual structural or cosmetic vibration damage from construction activities and a process to identify and respond to any such occurring; k) methods and frequency for monitoring and reporting on construction noise and vibration;